-E. Re-Enrolling Students (Re-admission)

-Any student who has been admitted to BCC

-(even as a high school student) and returns

-after an absence is considered a re-enrolling
+E. Re-Enrolling Students (Re-admission) Any student who has been admitted to BCC (even as a high school student) and returns after an absence is considered a Re-Enrolling student.

-student.

-Any student who has separated from the College for more than two consecutive semesters (excluding summer) must complete a new Admission Application and Residency determination.
-If a change in the Program of Study is necessary, the student will be assigned the current catalog of record at the time of re-enrollment.
+Students who have separated from the College for more than two consecutive semesters (excluding summer) must complete a new Admission Application and Residency determination.
+If a change in program of study is necessary and/or the student has a gap in enrollment greater than two consecutive semesters (excluding summer semester), the student will be assigned to the current catalog as of his/her re-enrollment.

-Students who withdrew while on financial aid suspension or who are suspended for academic deficiencies must reapply and gain the written approval for readmission from the Vice President of Student Affairs.
+Students who withdrew while on financial aid suspension or who are suspended for academic deficiencies or disciplinary actions must reapply and obtain the written approval for readmission from the Vice President of Student Affairs.
 To promote student success, the College may recommend specific course enrollment and/or course load restrictions.